adaptlearning/adapt-contrib-media/README.md

 **Media** is a *presentation component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-It is a media playback component for audio and video.
-It uses HTML5 audio and video for browsers that support it and Flash/Silverlight fallbacks for browsers that don't.
+This component is media playback component for both audio and video.
+It uses HTML5 audio and video for browsers that support it and a Flash fallback for browsers for when HTML5 audio/video isn't supported or can't be used.

 The component uses [MediaElement.js (v2.21.2)](http://mediaelementjs.com/), a player with a number of useful features including subtitles and accessible (and CSS-skinnable) controls.
 [MediaElement.js](https://github.com/johndyer/mediaelement) carries the MIT license compatible with Adapt.

+Whilst the underlying MediaElement player does have support for playing both YouTube and Vimeo videos, this no longer works very well due to changes in the YouTube/Vimeo player APIs - it is therefore strongly suggested you use the dedicated [YouTube](https://github.com/adaptlearning/adapt-youtube) / [Vimeo](https://github.com/adaptlearning/adapt-vimeo) components instead.

 [Visit the **Media** wiki](https://github.com/adaptlearning/adapt-contrib-media/wiki) for more information about its functionality and for explanations of key properties.